verbiscms/verbis/docs/templates/functions/Rand.md

 ### Accepts:

-`length int` The length of the random string.
+`length int64` The length of the random string.

 ### Returns: